dominicbeesley/blitter-vhdl-6502/doc/API.md

 The entire memory map of the BBC micro appears in bank FF.
-When accessed via the JIM mechanism of an 8-bit CPU this is just like addressing direct to a normal 160bit address.
+When accessed via the JIM mechanism of an 8-bit CPU this is just like addressing direct to a normal 16bit address.
 On a 16 or 32 bit CPU the motherboard resources can be accessed here.

-Note however that "special".
+For more information see (Logical to Physical Mapping)[#logical-to-physical-mapping]

-Note: when reading through to the motherboard in this way the Blitter sideways ROM/RAM mapping is NOT performed therefore it is possible to access all ROMS on the motherboard by using this mechanism as the ROM select register is always written to both the Blitter copy AND the
+Note: when reading through to the motherboard via JIM the Blitter sideways ROM/RAM mapping is NOT performed therefore it is possible to access all ROMS on the motherboard by using this mechanism as the ROM select register is always written to both the Blitter copy AND the